putneydm/david_site_jekyll/test/_posts/2020/January/2020-01-12-squad-a-star-wars-story.markdown

 Another band of Rebels was on the move, this time against the Empire’s new weapon.
 It would be yet another repeat with a grander scale, bigger battles and higher stakes.
 But so much of it, including the fact that there was another Death Star, seemed in a way unimaginative.
 A retread.

 Why are we doing this all again?
-Had the mighty Empire run out of ideas?
+Had the mighty Empire run out of ideas, just repeating what worked before?
 Now he found himself in the same position as those other commanders.
 His job wasn’t to stop the Rebels, to stare them in the eye and call them scum as his troopers extinguished them in a hail of blaster fire.
 Track them.
 Don’t engage even if spotted.
 What kind of orders were those?

 He continued to stare at the Death Star, its awkward half-completed, one-eyed visage seemed to stare back.
 The station was ugly and corrupted.
 The more he looked at it, the more he hated it.
 As he stared, something else caught his eye.
 He noticed something in the treetops at the edge of the clearing. *It ...
 It ...
 It was that thing he saw the day before.* But it could not be.
 He was sure he'd hit it.
 But not sure enough to discount that it was the same creature.